 In March 2013, Will published a comic novel, Bad Therapist: A Romance, about a mild-mannered New York City psychotherapist who falls in love with a blue alien from outer space.

 Will writes a regular column for the popular legal website, AboveTheLaw.com, as well as a blog of his own, The People's Therapist, reflecting a psychotherapist's take on the world.
-Two years after its launch, ThePeoplesTherapist.com has logged almost a million individual views and now approaches three million.
+Two years after its launch, ThePeoplesTherapist.com has logged over a million individual views and now approaches three million.
 Because of his specialized background and the reach of his blog and other writings, Will sees many clients nationally and internationally all around the world via videochat technology.